 Researchers have identified several bioactive compounds in rice bran that can reduce thrombus formation and vascular inflammation through their antioxidant activities.
 These include acylated stryl glucoside [30], flavonoids [31], ferulic acid [32], and policosanol [33], as well as components in plasma like leukocytes and platelets [34].
-By scavenging free antioxidant radicals and exhibiting properties, these bioactive compounds in rice bran help reduce and prevent the onset of cardiovascular disease.
+By scavenging free radicals and exhibiting antioxidant properties, these bioactive compounds in rice bran help reduce and prevent the onset of cardiovascular disease.

-In a study on rice metabolism, researchers found bioactive flavonoids and their isomers, such as tricin and tricin 7-O-rutinoside, as well as tricin 7-O-β-Dglucopyranoside, predominantly concentrated in rice leaves and bran [31].
-Additionally, rice bran contains tricin 4'-O-(erythron-β-guaiacyglyceryl) ether

-2"-O-(-(E)-feruloyl) and isoscoparin glucopyranoside, which can inhibit excessive nitric oxide (NO) production by macrophages and scavenge the 1,1diphenyl-2-picrylhydrazyl (DPPH) radical Feruloylated [32]. oligosaccharides (conjugates of ferulic acid) extracted from rice bran have also been recognized for their ability to inhibit atherosclerotic agents such as TNF-a, IL-1β, IL-6, and NO, and to stimulate IL-10 production in lipopolysaccharide (LPS)stimulated macrophages (RAW264.7) in dose-dependent manner (0.1-100 a $\mu$ g/mL) [32].
-Furthermore, in the context of vascular inflammation, the production of prostaglandin E2 (PGE2) can be inhibited feruloylated by oligosaccharides from rice bran (100 μg/mL) [32].
+In a study on rice metabolism, researchers found bioactive flavonoids and their isomers, such as tricin and tricin 7-O-rutinoside, as well as tricin 7-O- $\beta$ -D-glucopyranoside, predominantly concentrated in rice leaves and bran [31].
+Additionally, rice bran contains tricin 4'-O-(erythron- $\beta$ -guaiacyglyceryl) ether and isoscoparin 2"-O-(-(E)-feruloyl) glucopyranoside, which can inhibit excessive nitric oxide (NO) production by macrophages and scavenge the 1,1diphenyl-2-picrylhydrazyl (DPPH) Feruloylated radical [32]. oligosaccharides (conjugates of ferulic acid) extracted from rice bran have also been recognized for their ability to inhibit atherosclerotic agents such as TNF-α, IL-1β, IL-6, and NO, and to stimulate IL-10 production in lipopolysaccharide (LPS)stimulated macrophages (RAW264.7) in dose-dependent manner (0.1-100 μg/mL) [32].
+Furthermore, in the context of vascular inflammation, the production of prostaglandin E2 (PGE2) can be inhibited by feruloylated oligosaccharides from rice bran (100 μg/mL) [32].
 Policosanol extracted from rice bran wax has demonstrated antithrombotic activity [33].
 Mice pretreated with varying concentrations (125-1000 μg/mL) of policosanol extract showed a dose-dependent reduction in platelet aggregation with collagen and secreted cellular proteins [33].

-3.4 Effects of rice bran and its products on cardiovascular disease in humans functional
+3.4 Effects of Rice Bran and Its Products on Cardiovascular Disease in Humans

 Cardiovascular disease (CVD) is a leading cause of death globally, with dietary interventions playing a critical role in its prevention and management.
-Rice bran (RB), a byproduct of rice milling, is rich in bioactive compounds and has gained attention for its potential health benefits, particularly in cardiovascular health [38, 39].
-Rice bran contains essential nutrients, including lipids, proteins, fibers, and bioactive components such as $\gamma$ -oryzanol, tocopherols, tocotrienols, and unsaturated fatty acids [55, 56].
-These compounds exhibit antioxidant, antifood disease management [36, 56].
+Rice bran (RB), a byproduct of rice milling, is rich in bioactive compounds and has gained attention for its potential benefits, particularly health cardiovascular health [38, 39].
+Rice bran contains essential nutrients, including lipids, proteins, fibers, and bioactive components such as γ-oryzanol, tocopherols, tocotrienols, unsaturated fatty acids [55, 56].
+These compounds exhibit antioxidant, antiinflammatory, and cholesterol-lowering properties, making RB a promising functional food for cardiovascular disease management [56, 36].

-Lipid profile improvement: research indicates that rice bran oil (RBO) can significantly reduce total cholesterol, triglycerides LDL-C, and increasing HDL-C. Zavoshy et al. (2012) demonstrated that dietary supplementation with RBO improved lipid profiles in hyperlipidemic patients, reducing the risk of atherosclerosis and coronary artery disease [38].
-Similarly, Kuriyan et al. (2005) found that daily inflammatory, and cholesterol-lowering properties, making RB a promising for cardiovascular while consumption of RBO for eight weeks led to substantial improvements in lipid profiles among overweight individuals [39].
+Lipid Profile Improvement: research indicates that rice bran oil (RBO) can significantly reduce total cholesterol, and LDL-C, triglycerides while increasing HDL-C. Zavoshy et al. (2012) demonstrated that dietary supplementation with RBO improved lipid profiles in hyperlipidemic patients, reducing the risk of atherosclerosis and coronary artery disease [38].
+Similarly, Kuriyan et al. (2005) found that daily consumption of RBO for eight weeks led to substantial improvements in lipid profiles among overweight individuals [39].

-Blood pressure regulation: peptides derived from rice bran have been shown to exhibit antihypertensive properties.
-Ogawa et al. (2019) conducted a randomized controlled trial demonstrating participants that consuming processed RB experienced significant reductions in systolic blood pressure compared to those receiving a placebo [55].
+Blood Pressure Regulation: peptides derived from rice bran have been shown to exhibit antihypertensive properties.
+Ogawa et al. (2019) conducted a randomized controlled trial demonstrating that participants consuming processed RB experienced significant reductions in systolic blood pressure (SBP) compared to those receiving a placebo [55].
 This suggests the potential of RB peptides, such as Leu-Arg-Ala, as natural ACE inhibitors [55, 10].

-Anti-inflammatory and antioxidant: effects Rice bran oil contains $\gamma$ -oryzanol and other unsaponifiable fractions that reduce inflammatory markers such as TNF- $\alpha$ and IL-6.
+Anti-inflammatory and Antioxidant: effects Rice bran oil contains γ-oryzanol and other unsaponifiable fractions that reduce inflammatory markers such as TNF-α and IL-6.
 Rao and Sugasini (2016) showed that these components decreased oxidative stress and inflammation in animal models [56].
-Human studies have also highlighted the role of RBO in improving oxidative stress markers, contributing to vascular health [36, 56].
+Human studies have also highlighted the role of RBO in improving oxidative stress markers, contributing to vascular health [56, 36].